 As well as being efficient and indispensable it’s important to be memorable.
 If you’re only there for a month, there will be umpteen interns after you before that oh-so-elusive job vacancy arises, so make a lasting impression.
 If you’re a bit of a wallflower it’s essential to force yourself out of your shell and make conversation with people.
 Get to know the other interns (Teen Vogue has fifteen!) and people in other departments and make sure they all know your name.
-Offer to make tea and collect faxes from the fax machine (yes some people still send faxes).
+Offer to make tea and do the coffee run.
 Go the extra mile and I can guarantee they’ll love you for it.
 This is how I and all my assistants became successful in our careers.
-Talent hardly comes into it, it’s all about the hard workers.
+Talent does come into it, but it’s mostly about the hard workers.

 Be warned that over-familiarity is a big no-no. Self-confidence is a great asset but if you’re an extrovert, try to read the mood of the office and be sensitive to people’s tones of voice and body-language.
 See if you can read their reactions to you and adapt your manner accordingly.
 Tip: some fashion editors don’t like to be given unsolicited advice or opinions.